 Life insurance policy is a contractual agreement between a policyholder and an insurance company.
 The insurance company is the insurer who promises to pay an appointed beneficiary a sum of money, upon the death of the policyholder.
 The policyholder in exchange for this service pays a premium.

-This is a life insurance cover an employer takes for the benefits of the staff.
+- Group Life Insurance: Group life insurance is what an employer takes for the benefits of the staff.
 It offers a low premium and the sum assured is usually X3 of the employee’s annual compensation.
 This type of insurance is compulsory in Nigeria.

 An insurance premium is a payment made by the policyholder to the insurer in exchange for a life insurance policy.
 The premium is calculated by insurance underwriters who factors the policyholder’s gender, age, medical history, occupation, and high-risk habits.
 All these components are used to compute the insured’s risk profiling.
 The impact of this risk assessment is the higher your risk, the higher the premium.
 Also, a portion of the premium goes to the insurance company’s operating expenses.